ZG089/Re-Malwack/README.md

 **How does the host's file block websites and what modifications were made?**
 - How does it block websites: The host file blocks websites and malware by denying access for your phone to connect to it at all.
 It will just return a blank page. ``0.0.0.0 www.the-website-that-is-blocked.com``.
-- Modifications that were made to the host file.
-The hosts file was used from [Hosts file provider](https://github.com/Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/tree/master/hosts) There were 4 files, I've merged all of them together to make one giant file that will block all spyware, malware, ads.
-This has over 500,000+ websites blocked that are harmful and annoying (ads).

 ## Get Started

-Protect your rooted digital realm today with re-Malwack Magisk Module!
-Follow these simple steps:

-1. **Download & Install**: Open Magisk Manager, go to Modules section, click on the '+' icon, then select the Re-Malwack Module zip file to install.
+1. **Download & Install**: Open Magisk, go to Modules section, click on the '+' icon, then select the Re-Malwack Module zip file to install.
 2. **Reboot**: Reboot your device to activate the Malwack Module's protective features.
-3. **Enjoy**: Experience a cleaner, safer digital experience on your rooted device with Malwack.
+3. **Enjoy**: Experience a cleaner, safer digital experience on your rooted device with Re-Malwack!

 For any inquiries or assistance, reach out to me at [XDA](https://xdaforums.com/m/zg_dev.11432109/) or [Telegram](t.me/zgx_dev)

-If you want to reach out to @person0z, contact him using his email: root@person0z.me.
+If you want to reach out to [@person0z](https://github.com/Person0z), contact him using his email: root@person0z.me.

 # The awesome people who made this work
 - [@topjohnwu](https://github.com/topjohnwu) - Magisk Creator